IGNOU BAFPY (FYUP) Syllabus – Course Structure, Subjects & Credits

 Maximum Duration 8 Years

-Total Minimum Credits 160 Credits
+Total Credits 160 Credits

-IGNOU BAFPY (FYUP) Course Structure
+IGNOU BAFPY(FYUP) Course Structure

-Academic Year / Semester Nature of Courses Credits Overview
+Academic Year / Semester Nature of Courses Credits

 1st Year (Sem I & II) Foundation / Major / Minor / SEC 40 Credits